Subscribe today to get 3 free articles per month

 WebsiteDetails

-One meal here and you’ll no longer be surprised why its tables are in such high demand: This restaurant has single-handedly stolen the show when it comes to eating a fantastically delicious Italian meal.
+One meal at Moccione and you'll understand why its tables are in such high demand.
+This Villeray restaurant has single-handedly stolen the show when it comes to eating a fantastically delicious Italian meal.
+The execution is sharp, the flavours are deep, and the experience keeps people coming back—and telling everyone they know.

 RestaurantVilleray